perfectdarkmode1/perfectdarkmode1.github.io/content/linux/rhcsa/5_basic_user_management.md

 - Set and modify user passwords
 - Add user account with nologin access

 User account information is recorded in several files.
+These files
-These files may be edited manually if necessary; however, this practice is discouraged.
+- may be edited manually if necessary (not recommended)

-service user accounts are added to the system when a corresponding service is installed, there may be situations when they need to be added manually.
+- service user accounts are added to the system when a corresponding service is installed, there may be situations when they need to be added manually.
 These accounts do not require login access; their presence is needed to support an installed application.

 ## Listing Logged-In Users